Sanjanadhananjayaa/mslearn-dp100/instructions/04-run-experiments.md

 > **Tip**: Jupyter Notebook is a commonly used open-source tool for data science.
 You can refer to the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) if you are unfamiliar with it.

 1. In the LabVM browser open Azure Machine Learning Studio(https://ml.azure.com).
-If prompted, login using the credentials provided in the **Environment Details** tab.
+If prompted, log in using the credentials provided in the **Environment Details** tab.
 View the **Compute** page for your workspace.

     **Note**: If you get **Welcome to the studio** page when you login, Select **Subscription** and **Machine Learning workspace** available in the drop down then click on **Get Started**.